felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 case: Don't use a spiral-bound Hilroy notebook or, worse, a stitched exercise book.
 These won't do much good here if pages keep tearing and falling out of your journal after a few years.

-Some features that I personally look for when buying a journal:
-- A5 size - not too big, not too small.
-- comes with stickers for the spine and cover to easily identify in my library
-- dedicated space to write contact information (if lost)
-- table of content
-- numbered pages

 The bound journal I've been using is the [TRU RED Medium Flexible Cover Dotted Journal](https://www.staples.ca/products/2934243-en-tru-red-medium-flexible-cover-dotted-journal-black)